scsd/Drive-Upload/README.md

 ## Installation Notes
 ###GAM
 This script uses the [GAM](https://github.com/jay0lee/GAM) software to upload the files and to check for users.
 This software **must** be installed first and be working before this script will do anything.
 There is a variable at the top of the script of where it thinks it should be.
-Change this if it is wrong.

 ###AnyEvent
 This script also requires the [AnyEvent](https://metacpan.org/pod/AnyEvent) Perl module to work.
-This module it used for running multiple GAM uploads at a time.
+This module is used for running multiple GAM uploads at a time.

 ###Variable Configuration
 The top half of the script consists of configuration items and default values for variables.
 Most of these have an option to set them on the command line, but some do not.
 The two that do not and that may need to configured based on preference/restrictions are the variables: